Hagalah

-In Judaism, Hagalah is a method of making utensils suitable for use with kosher food by immersing utensils in boiling water.
+In Jewish law, Hagalah is a procedure performed in order to make fit for use cookware, bakeware, and utensils that were previously used with non-kosher foods in a way that caused the absorption of non-kosher flavors into the walls of the utensil.

+Hagalah is also done in order to use utensils for dairy cooking after meat was cooked in them, and vice versa, or for using utensils during the Passover holiday after they were previously used with chametz (leavened products).
+Generally, the kashering is done in the same way that the non-kosher substance was absorbed into the walls of the utensil ("just as it absorbed, so it expels").

 Source in the Torah

 This concept is derived from a verse in Parshat Matot that states:

 Kasherable materials

 Utensils made from any type of metal, stone, wood, bone, leather, or natural rubber may be kashered by hagalah.
 Earthenware, china, porcelain, glassware, and paper utensils cannot be kashered by hagalah.
 Any utensil which may get ruined during the hagalah process may not be kashered, out of concern that its owner would not want to properly kosher the utensil in order to avoid damaging it.

 Process

 Before immersion in the boiling water, the object must be cleaned thoroughly and left unused for a period of 24 hours.
 All surfaces of the item are then placed into a pot of water that is on the heat source and at a rolling boil.